 Presqu’ile Winery uses sustainably farmed grapes from their Santa Maria Valley vineyards and their house chef Julie Simon sources ingredients from their newly planted permaculture garden.

 Riverbench Vineyard & Winery is committed to sustainable winegrowing practices that are environmentally sound, socially equitable and economically feasible.
 They are best known for sparkling wines produced from their 40-year old vineyard on the bank of the Sisquoc River in the Santa Maria Valley.

 SUSTAINABLE WINE TOURS

-If you’re interested in learning more about sustainable wines and sipping at the source once it’s safe to travel, Sustainable Vine specializes in bespoke green wine tours.
+If you’re interested in learning more about sustainable wines and sipping at the source, Sustainable Vine specializes in bespoke green wine tours.
 Depending on your party size, door-to-door travel is provided in a Tesla or Mercedes sprinter van.
 All tours include private, personalized tastings at a few sustainable wineries and a picnic lunch.
 If you’d like to support their independent small business today, consider buying a gift certificate.